skpkion/odinprojectlandingpage/README.md

 If you check the previous versions before that one, you'll see that it's pretty much the same code and I was working on it for a few hours.
 You probably won't find another code as messed up as mine so you'll know for sure that it is my code, especailly since if you check the older commits you can see me slowly getting to the final code.
+The part where I messed up is in CSS and everything else should be the same, feel free to compare the versions if you really doubt me.